tobiaswahyudi/tobiaswahyudi.github.io/src/content/work/gdpl.md

 endDateString: ""
 img: './gdpl.png'

-excerpt: ["Specialized in dense Time Series preprocessing and clustering.","Developed a new clustering method faster than existing algorithms, and realistically demonstrated on several use cases."]
+excerpt: ["Researched and experimented with dense Time Series preprocessing and clustering methods.","Developed a new clustering method with faster asymptotic time than existing algorithms, and realistically demonstrated on several use cases."]

 priority: 0